Ondřej Vaněk

-Ondřej Vaněk (born 25 September 1990) is a Czech football central midfielder who plays for SK Dolní Chabry.
+Ondřej Vaněk (born 5 July 1990) is a Czech football central midfielder who plays for SK Dolní Chabry.
 He has also played for the Czech under-21 team.

 Club career

-On 9 July 2016, he signed a 4-year contract with the Russian side FC Ufa.
+On 9 July 2016, he signed a four-year contract with the Russian side Ufa.
 He was released from his Ufa contract by mutual consent on 16 August 2019.

-On 5 September 2019, he signed with FC Zbrojovka Brno.
+On 5 September 2019, he signed with Zbrojovka Brno.